Sea-level rise increases the frequency of coastal flooding events and threatens coastal populations around the world.

 What is BAS doing about it?

 The ASE is a notoriously difficult place in which to undertake fieldwork, it is cold, windy and is more than 1400km from any research station.
 Since 2004/05, BAS has taken a lead in opening up research in this area.
-In 2007/08 US researchers joined BAS in collaborative projects to understand and predict changes the ASE ice sheet.
+In 2007/08 US researchers joined BAS in collaborative projects to understand and predict changes in the ASE , leading eventually to the current jointly funded International Thwaites Glacier Collaboration (ITGC).
+The first phase of collaborative BAS and US work in the region identified the large Thwaites Glacier as being at greatest risk, because most of its bed lies far below sea level.
+The glacier holds enough ice to raise sea level by 65 cm if it were all lost to the ocean.
+The aim of the ITGC is to improve estimates of how much and how fast Thwaites Glacier and the wider ASE will contribute to sea-level rise.

 - Ice sheet: The Antarctic ice sheet is the layer of ice up to 5000m thick covering the Antarctic continent.
 It is formed from snow falling in the interior of the Antarctic which compacts into ice.
 The ice sheet slowly moves towards the coast, eventually breaking away as icebergs which gradually melt into the sea.

-- The ice sheet covering East Antarctica is very stable, because it lies on rock that is above sea level and is thought unlikely to collapse.
+- The ice sheet covering East Antarctica is relatively stable, because most of it lies on rock that is above sea level and is thought unlikely to collapse.

 - The West Antarctic is less stable, because it sits on rock below sea level.

-- Ice shelves float in the sea and will only increase sea-level if the ice that is held back by them flows more quickly onto the sea.
+- Ice shelves float in the sea and will only increase sea-level if they break up and allow the ice they hold back to flow more quickly onto the sea.